Scroll down to see letter

-(Barrie) — In a letter response to a query posed by the Canadian Perinatal Mental Health Collaborative (CPMHC) that asked each party leader where they stand on the creation of a national strategy for perinatal mental health, NDP leader, Jagmeet Singh is the first to respond that an “NDP government will work with our provincial, territorial and indigenous partners, as well as families with lived experiences to develop a national perinatal strategy for Canada.”
+NDP leader, Jagmeet Singh was the first to respond that an “NDP government will work with our provincial, territorial and indigenous partners, as well as families with lived experiences to develop a national perinatal strategy for Canada.”

-In his response, Singh writes that a perinatal mental health strategy is part of the NDP’s commitment to providing comprehensive care for Canadian families.
+In his response, Singh wrote that a perinatal mental health strategy was part of the NDP’s commitment to providing comprehensive care for Canadian families.

-Singh is not only the first leader to respond to the CPMHC’s letter, he is the first Canadian politician ever to commit to developing a national perinatal mental health strategy.
+Singh was not only the first leader to respond to the CPMHC’s letter, he was the first Canadian politician ever to commit to developing a national perinatal mental health strategy.

 Depression impacts 20% of perinatal women and 10% of their partners.
 Despite limitations in Canadian data, suicide is the 4th leading cause of death, with 1 in 19 maternal deaths in Ontario attributed to suicide.
 PMADs are stronger risk factors for child behaviour problems than smoking, binge drinking, and domestic abuse.